speediegq/packr/README.md

 Packr may be created.
 One of the ways to get more packages in the repos is to make the creation of packages as easy and quick as possible.

-- Clearly notify users of antifeatures

-Another area that many GNU/Linux distributions fail at is properly notifying users of proprietary licenses and antifeatures such as connecting to a server without the users's concent.

-Free software programs like the Kitty terminal have been shown to connect to servers in the past without notifying the users.

-Official repositories should also only contain free (as in freedom) software.
-Finally, work *against* nonfree programs by licensing Packr software under GPLv3 when possible.